 To protect yourself from the malware elements and remove active infections the use of a professional-grade anti-spyware solution is recommended.

 - Guide 1: How to Remove Voice Phishing Scam Malware Infections from Windows.

-- Guide 2: Get rid of Voice Phishing Scam Malware Infections from Mac OS X.
+- Guide 2: Get rid of Voice Phishing Scam Malware Infections on Mac OS X.

-- Guide 3: Remove Voice Phishing Scam Malware Infections from Google Chrome.
+- Guide 3: Remove Voice Phishing Scam Malware Infections in Google Chrome.

 - Guide 4: Erase Voice Phishing Scam Malware Infections from Mozilla Firefox.

 - Guide 5: Uninstall Voice Phishing Scam Malware Infections from Microsoft Edge.